Self-concordant smoothing in proximal quasi-Newton algorithms for large-scale convex composite optimization

 In this example, we consider the problem of estimating the unknown sparse input $x$ to a linear system, given a noisy output signal and the system response.
 That is,

 where $A\in \rr^{n\times n}$ and $y\in\rr^{n\times 1}$ are given data about the system which we randomly generate according to \cite[Example F]{selesnick2014sparse}.

 We solve with both $\ell_1$ ($p=1$) and $\ell_2$ ($p=2$) regularizers, and set $\beta = 10^{-3}$.
 We set $\mu = 5\times 10^{-2}$ in the smooth approximation $g_s$ of $g$.
 We estimate $L = \lambda_{max} (A^\top A)$ and set $\alpha_k = 1/L$ in the proximal gradient algorithm.
 Again, for fairness, we provide this value of $L$ to each of \texttt{PANOC}, \texttt{ZeroFPR}, and fast proximal gradient procedures in our comparison.
-The results of the simulations are displayed in \figurename~\ref{fig:deconv-l1} and \figurename~\ref{fig:deconv-l2}.
-While \texttt{Prox-GGN-SCORE} and \texttt{Prox-N-SCORE} sometimes have more running time in this problem, they provide better solution quality with smaller reconstruction error than the other tested algorithms, which is often more important for signal reconstruction problems.
+The simulation results are displayed in \figurename~\ref{fig:deconv-l1} and \figurename~\ref{fig:deconv-l2}.
+While \texttt{Prox-GGN-SCORE} and \texttt{Prox-N-SCORE} sometimes use more computational time in this problem, they provide better solution quality with smaller reconstruction error than the other tested algorithms, which is more desirable for signal reconstruction problems.